Adastra-thw/Tortazo/README.md

 ##Some Screenshots!!

+*Searching in the Mirrors
 ![Searching in the Mirrors](https://github.com/Adastra-thw/Tortazo/raw/master/screenshots/simpleMirrors.png "Searching in the Mirrors")

+*Simple Command Execution using the tortazo_botnet.bot file
 ![Simple Command Execution using the tortazo_botnet.bot](https://github.com/Adastra-thw/Tortazo/raw/master/screenshots/botNet.png "Simple Command Execution using the tortazo_botnet.bot")

+*Simple Command Execution using the tortazo_botnet.bot file
 ![Simple Command Execution using the tortazo_botnet.bot](https://github.com/Adastra-thw/Tortazo/raw/master/screenshots/botNet.png "Simple Command Execution using the tortazo_botnet.bot")

+*Selecting a shell from tortazo_botnet.bot
 ![Selecting a shell from tortazo_botnet.bot](https://github.com/Adastra-thw/Tortazo/raw/master/screenshots/botNetOpenShell1.png "Selecting a shell from tortazo_botnet.bot")

+*Opening a shell on the selected host
 ![Opening a shell on the selected host](https://github.com/Adastra-thw/Tortazo/raw/master/screenshots/botNetOpenShell2.png "Opening a shell on the selected host")

 ##Legal Warning!!